-Around 4500 ancient coastal settlements have been identified so far.
+Nearly 6000 ancient coastal settlements have been identified so far.
 It may be accepted that all of them had some kind of boat landing or shelter.
 From a nautical point of view, many of these sites are not considered very good for sheltering modern yachts but were nevertheless used in ancient times.
 Conversely, would you believe that a shelter that is considered today as “excellent” from a nautical point of view would not have been used in ancient times, at least as a bad-weather refuge shelter?

 If such a place, in addition, provided fresh water and food, it could become more than a simple refuge.
 If it also had some “hinterland” providing trade opportunities, it could become a bigger city with sufficient resources to build specific port structures like breakwaters and quays.

 The aim of the present study is to list “Potential Ancient Harbours” defined as natural shelters that are considered ‘excellent’ by modern sailors but not (yet) listed as ancient harbours.
 The result is a list of over 200 places that might be further considered by historians and archaeologists to find out if they were indeed ancient settlements.

 A ‘harbour’ is a place where ships can seek shelter.
 The concept of ‘shelter’ has to include anchorages, landing places on beaches, and ports including structures such as access channels, breakwaters, jetties, landing stages, quays, warehouses for storing of commodities and equipment, shipsheds and slipways.
-Shelters of interest for this catalogue include all places which may have been used by seafarers sailing over long distances.
+Shelters of interest include all places which may have been used by seafarers sailing over long distances.
 Villae maritimae are also of interest, but shelters the likes of local fishermen, who may have landed their boats on the beach in front of their homes, are of less interest.
 In another limitation, only maritime harbours and some river ports that could be reached by deep-sea ships are considered.